Candied Bacon

 Yes, you totally can!

 To freeze, store it much like you would in the refrigerator.
 Let the bacon cool to room temperature, then wrap each piece of bacon in wax paper or aluminum foil (to keep them from sticking).
-Finish by sealing them in a container or freezer bag.
+Finish by storing them in a sealed container or freezer bag.

-Frozen candied bacon should remain good for up to four to six months.
+Frozen candied bacon should remain good for up to three months.

 How to reheat candied bacon